Mn031/Panian-Word-Generator-NLP-/README.md

   3. Combine the two using sandhi rules
   4. Accommodate for certain changes after the Sandhi.
 ###The various nuances to this are as follows
+ The various nuances to this are as follows
-  -1.
-The Dhatus in the Dhatupaath are not listed according to their Dhatu but rather with -IT markers for various uses.
+ 1. The Dhatus in the Dhatupaath are not listed according to their Dhatu but rather with IT markers for various uses.
-  Hence we take this IT marked Dhatu and first remove the ITs -2.
-We take the suffix aniyar and remove its IT markers -3.
-The sandhi between the two words is interesting:
+ Hence we take this IT marked Dhatu and first remove the ITs
+ 2. We take the suffix aniyar and remove its IT markers
+ 3. The sandhi between the two words is interesting:
-   -If the dhatu ends with a Hal, the penultimate swar does Guna.
+  * If the dhatu ends with a Hal, the penultimate swar does Guna.
-   -If the dhatu ends with an AJ, the ultimate swar does a Guna Next, replace ultimate vowels with certain sets of letters
+  * If the dhatu ends with an AJ, the ultimate swar does a Guna Next, replace ultimate vowels with certain sets of letters
-  6. Under certain conditions, the n in aniyar changes to ण ्and this accommodated for
+ 4. Under certain conditions, the n in aniyar changes to ण ्and this accommodated for